Before You Buy Another AI Tool, Answer These 12 Questions

 If you can name one or two of these, you’re ready for a focused pilot.

-Don’t overthink it.
-A few bullets for each is enough. - Circle 1–2 areas about you as a leader to improve.
+Jot down a few bullets for each question.
+You don’t need a long document. - Pick 1–2 areas about you as a leader to improve.

 For example:- “I’m going to use AI three times a week for the next month.”

-- “I’m going to learn what’s safe / not safe to put in AI tools.”
+- “I’m going to get clear on what’s safe vs. not safe to put into tools like ChatGPT.”

-- Circle 1–2 areas about the business to improve.
+- Pick 1–2 areas about the business to improve.

 For example:- “We’re going to document one core process.”

-- “We’re going to write a one-page AI usage guideline.”
+- “We’re going to create a simple one‑page AI guideline for the team.”

 Something:- Contained